norlandrhagen/CMAP/tutorials/sql.rst

 Depth Profile SQL
 ^^^^^^^^^^^^^^^^^

-If you are familiar with SQL or T-SQL language, you can use "dfFetch()" function to execute any generic query and retrieve data.
+If you are familiar with SQL or T-SQL language, you can use "dbFetch()" function to execute any generic query and retrieve data.
 Below is a simple example showing how to retrieve a depth profile and plot.

 **Import the libraries**